Mission-Mars-Fourth-Horizon-Org/CoffeePotDevice/README.md

 ## Prepare the Azure IoT Hub needed by the app

 You need to configure an IoT Hub and device in Azure that the CoffeePotDevice app will connect to.
-Once attendees have complete the tutorial walkthroughs, they will modify they code they have written to also point to this hub, via a Consumer Group that maps to their "teamxx" number and communicate with the CoffeePotDevice App.
+Once attendees have complete the tutorial walkthroughs, they will modify they code they have written to  point to the hub you create below rather then the one they created in the lab, via a Consumer Group that maps to their "teamxx" number and communicate with the "coffeepot" device simulated by the "CoffeePotDevice" app.

 For this to all work you need to create the following items in ***your*** azure subscription:

 - An Azure Resource Group
 - An Azure IoT Hub
 - A "coffeeclient" SAS Policy in the hub with "ServiceConnect" permissions that the attendees will use to connect to your hub.
 - A "coffeepot" device identity that the CoffeePotDevice app will connect as
 - A "teamxx" consumer group on the "events" endpoint for "team01"-"team20" that the attendess will use to listen for messages coming back from the CoffeePotDevice simulated app.

 To help you in this effort, A PowerShell script that uses the "Azure CLI 2.0" cross platform cli has been created to provision all of the required resources.
 Use these steps to run the script: